Serbia: Ruling SNS set to win parliamentary election by huge margin | DW | 21.06.2020

 The vote, initially planned for April, had to be postponed due to the pandemic.

-Sunday's election went ahead with face masks, gloves and hand sanitizers handed out at polling stations, where social distancing rules were in place.
+Sunday's election went ahead with face masks, gloves and hand sanitizer handed out at polling stations, where physical distancing rules were in place.

 Serbia is still reporting dozens of new cases each day after easing its lockdown.
 On Sunday, authorities reported 91 new infections and one more fatality, bringing the death toll to 261.

-Critics warn he is becoming increasingly authoritarian, and has sought to erode democratic freedoms since coming to power in 2012.
+Critics warn he is becoming increasingly authoritarian, and say he has sought to erode democratic freedoms since coming to power in 2012.

 nm/mm (Reuters, AP, AFP, dpa)